Things to do in St. Augustine with kids

 Get Wet at the Splash Pad

-There is a splash pad right next to St. Augustine Beach.
-This might be the answer if you search for a quick way to cool down!
+There is a splash pad right next to St. Augustine Beach and it’s free to visit.

 Take a Trolley Tour

 The Old Town Trolley Tour is an excellent kid-friendly St. Augustine activity.
 There are 23 stops in all.
-You can get on and off at each stop or sit for the duration of the approximate 2-hour ride.
+You can get on and off at each stop or sit for the approximate 2-hour ride.

 Go on a Ghost Tour